 Music Director - Mark Latham

 Mark Latham received his musical training at the Guildhall School (London), the Philadelphia College of Performing Arts, Brooklyn College Conservatory, and the University of Michigan, where he earned his Doctor of Musical Arts in Orchestral Conducting.
-Mark was privileged to study with some of the great musicians and pedagogues of the past century: violin with Masao Kawasaki, Dorothy DeLay and Ithzak Perlman; and chamber music with the Juilliard, Emerson and American Quartets, with Eugene Lehner of the Kolisch Quartet, and Zoltan Zekely of the Hungarian Quartet.
+Mark was privileged to have studied with some of the great musicians and pedagogues of the past century: violin with Masao Kawasaki, Dorothy DeLay and Itzhak Perlman; and chamber music with the Juilliard, Emerson and American Quartets, with Eugene Lehner of the Kolisch Quartet, and Zoltan Zekely of the Hungarian Quartet.

-Mark’s primary conducting mentors were Kenneth Kiesler and Marin Alsop, Gustav Meier, Larry Rachlef, and Helmuth Rilling.
+Mark’s primary conducting mentors were Kenneth Kiesler and Gustav Meier, Larry Rachlef, Marin Alsop and Helmuth Rilling.
 He has served as music director of several orchestras in Canada, Michigan and New England, including the Nashua Chamber Orchestra and the Cambridge Symphony.
-In Michigan, he was music director of the Gilbert and Sullivan Society and conducted Dominic Argento’s opera “Postcard from Morocco.”
-He conducted the Cabrillo Festival Orchestra in Santa Cruz, CA, and the Oregon Bach Festival Orchestra, and the MIT Symphony Orchestra.
+In Michigan, he was music director of the Gilbert and Sullivan Society.
+He has conducted the Cabrillo Festival Orchestra in Santa Cruz, CA, the Oregon Bach Festival Orchestra, and the MIT Symphony Orchestra.

-He has given numerous world premieres and his own works have been performed in the US, Canada and the UK including at New York’s 92nd St. Y. He is a member ‘in absentia’ of the Canadian contemporary improv ensemble "The Black Auks" with whom he made several recordings.
+He has conducted numerous world premieres and his own works have been performed in the UK, Canada and the US including at New York’s 92nd St. Y. He is a member ‘in absentia’ of the Canadian contemporary improv ensemble "The Black Auks" with whom he has made several recordings.
 Recent seasons have included directing the All City Orchestra in Salem, Oregon; conducting Mary Poppins in Chelmsford, MA; directing the New Hampshire All State Chamber Orchestra; and premiering a new Requiem by the Vermont composer Robert Griffin as well as a trilogy of operas in Boston and New Hampshire.